All Episodes

 You let all of it go.

-You build up all of that energy, and like a good orgasm, you just flow out.
+And like a good orgasm, you just flow out.

 It goes out into the universe.

-And then, you let go of the rope.
+And then you let go of the rope.

 It's done.